jochster/starter-hugo-research-group-iloc/content/authors/Stiller/_index.md

 ---
 # Display name
-title: Prof. Dr.-Ing.
-Christoph Stiller
+title: Bernd Kröper
 weight: 10

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor in the Department of Measurement and Control (MRT) at Karlsruhe Institute of Technology (KIT), Germany
+role: Doctoral researcher at the Department of Measurement and Control (MRT) at Karlsruhe Institute of Technology (KIT), Germany

 # Organizations/Affiliations
 organizations: